 The mission of At Your Own Risk is to educate, provide resources and equip the public to act and advocate for safety in work, life and sport.
 At Your Own Risk is a way of showing employers, workers, legislators, school administrators, parents, and student athletes the value of athletic trainers within the health care team.
-Without an athletic trainer, you are left to face the inherent safety risks of living, working, and engaging in athletics all on your own.
-By employing an athletic trainer you provide a safer approach to work, life, and sport.
+Whether you're on the field, stage, warehouse floor or battlefield - your team deserves an athletic trainer.

 Project goals for this campaign include:

 - Educate the public on who athletic trainers are, what they do and where they work.